 From September 2019 all schools within the St James and Emmanuel Academy Trust have been involved in a Primary SCITT (school centred initial teacher training) programme as part of the outstanding Altius Alliance which is part of the Laurus Trust.
-We work with a number of good and outstanding schools from Cheshire and South Manchester to provide an exceptional training course which meets the needs of each individual trainee.
+We work with a number of good and outstanding schools from the Greater Manchester area to provide an exceptional training course which meets the needs of each individual trainee.

 As a trust of schools involved with the Primary SCITT programme, we offer placements for trainee teachers studying towards their qualified teacher status and a degree in education and also run numerous trainee teacher development days.
 Since we have been involved in the Primary SCITT route into teaching, we have successfully mentored and supported many trainee teachers, nearly all of whom have gone on to become employed locally, a number within our trust schools.